neha-nambiar/CareCompanion-AI-Powered-Multi-Agent-System-for-Elderly-Care/README.md

 # CareCompanion: Multi-Agent System for Elderly Care

 CareCompanion is an AI-powered multi-agent system designed to enhance the quality of elderly care through continuous monitoring, early intervention, and comprehensive support.
-The system uses specialized agents to monitor health metrics, ensure safety, manage daily activities, and promote social engagement.
+The system uses specialized agents to monitor health metrics, ensure safety and manage daily activities.

 ## 🌟 Problem Statement